njoubert/RaspberryPiChristmasCodingAdventure/README.md

 Check out Pat's course CS107E, it has a [guide to basic electronics with the Raspberry Pi.](https://github.com/cs107e/courseware/blob/master/guides/electricity.md)

+**Step 4: Serial Bridge from Laptop to RPi!**

-**Step 4:** Install the SILABS USB to UART CP21xx driver, and try to make Python on your Raspberry Pi talk to you computer over Serial!
+Install the SILABS USB to UART CP21xx driver, and try to make Python on your Raspberry Pi talk to you computer over Serial!

 1 	Install the [SILABS driver](https://www.silabs.com/products/interface/usbtouart/Pages/usb-to-uart-bridge.aspx)